yuanlizhanshi/Islet_ML/README.md

 *.R, r code for downstream analysis of scRNA-seq, including quality control,clustering, cell annotation,

+# Pre-train altlas

+The well-annotated scRNA-seq datsets was trained by scVI and scANVI to learn cell representation.

+The trained h5ad file is stored in [cowtransfer](https://drctdb.cowtransfer.com/s/9adb968646324d)

 # Preprocess scATAC-seq data

 This folder contains the code and data used for the scATAC-seq analysis (multiome + scATAC-seq).